 Coaching Styles and Athlete Centered Coaching

-From our perspective on Athlete Centered Coaching, this Coach athlete relationship is a great example of how a coach was able to display several of the four different coaching styles within the CoachDISC Model.
+From our perspective on Athlete-Centered Coaching, Xiuli and Clara’s coach-athlete relationship is a great example of how a coach was able to clearly and consistently display three of the four different coaching styles within the CoachDISC Model.

-In particular, Coach Xiuli utilized the Dominant Coaching Style to address the skill deficiencies naturally apparent in athletes changing sports.
-As well, Coach Xiuli showed an excellent example of the Steady style of coaching by creating an environment where the athlete feels they can ask questions within a framework of two-way, open communication.
+In particular, Coach Xiuli utilized the Dominant Coaching style to address the skill deficiencies naturally apparent in an athlete changing sports.
+As well, Coach Xiuli showed an excellent example of the Steady style of coaching by creating an environment where the athlete felt they could ask questions within a framework of two-way, open communication.
 Finally, the Influencing style of coach is demonstrated by the comments Clara makes about Xiuli having a big heart and being supportive of her at all times.

-Rarely does a Coach transition between the different styles of coaching is most often challenging for a coach to do, but almost always, when they do get these styles working for the athlete at the right time and place, it creates a great Coach athlete relationship as the athlete feels their needs are being met.
-This in turn makes the athlete feel valued, unique and important.
+This transition between the different styles of coaching is most often challenging for a coach to do, but almost always, when they achieve this balance for the athlete at the right time and place, it builds a great coach-athlete relationship where the athlete feels their needs are being met.
+This in turn makes the athlete feel valued, unique, and important.

 Hayley said that her relationship with Mel “is all about mutual respect.
 I admire her passion and dedication to the game.
 She knows the game; she loves the game; she is giving it everything she has—you respect that.
 And she values my opinion.
 I have been in the program for 16 years, I am mature, and I can get her attention.
 We have the same goal.
 When I bring issues to the table, she is not hard-headed.
 She doesn’t have much ego.
 She listens, she says she will look at it, or she gives me her reasons for not changing something.
 We are both good at letting it go; sometimes we simply agree to disagree.
 But she is always open and receptive, if you show you are accountable and professional.
 And she is very organized.”
 Interestingly, Hayley felt that Mel was good at communicating.
 “She is good at communicating the ‘why’.
 Women want to know why, or they tend to jump to conclusions, and Mel is good at answering that.
 But coaches have a tough job; we, as athletes, want to know that the coach has control.
 It’s a fine line.”

-Again, from an Athlete Centered Coaching perspective this relationship is one where the Coach is adaptable to the needs of the athlete.
-The Coach’s Coaching Style varied from being able to be Dominant when required, to Steady with a questioning, listening approach and two-way communication, to Influencing with encouragement and praise.
+Looking again from an Athlete-Centered Coaching perspective, this relationship is one where the coach is adaptable to the needs of their athlete.
+Their Coaching Style varied from being able to be Dominant when required, to Steady with a questioning, listening approach, and two-way communication, to Influencing with encouragement and praise.
 Melody’s coaching approach also includes the Conscientious style, with Hayley noting her organization, desire to provide details and reasoning behind decisions when required.

-In Penny’s original article three other Coach athlete relationships are examined.
-These relationships share similar qualities to the ones already discussed.
-However, I would like to add a simple leadership and relationship building factor to add to the Coach’s thinking.
+In Penny Werthner’s original article, three other coach-athlete relationships are examined.
+These relationships share similar qualities to the pairs discussed.
+However, I felt it was also important to highlight a simple leadership and relationship building factor which should be incorporated in any coach’s approach.

-If a Coach is to develop a strong Coach athlete relationship, they are to develop a firm emotional contract with their athletes.
+For a coach to develop a strong coach-athlete relationship, they must develop a firm emotional contract with their athletes.
 An emotional contract is a bond developed by mutual trust and respect for each other.
-This type of bond is relational in nature, that is, it based on expectations of values and beliefs held by both the Coach and the athlete.
-Basically, if the Coach says to their athlete, “complete this workout, then you have finished the session” yet after completing the workout the coach reneges the statement, then they are fundamentally damaging the development of the emotional contract.
-The Contract is about Trust.
-That is a simple example.
-It gets more complex but is often related to Coaches and athletes being honest with each other, acting based on aligned values and behaviors.
+This type of bond is relational in nature, that is, it based on expectations of values and beliefs held by both the coach and the athlete.
+Basically, if the coach says to their athlete, “Complete this workout, then you have finished the session” yet after completing the workout the coach reneges the statement, they are fundamentally damaging the development of the emotional contract, which is built on trust.
+While this is a simple example, the foundations of this contract is related to coaches and athletes being honest with each other, and acting based on aligned values and behaviors.

-It can clearly be seen how each of the five factors contribute to a successful performance.
-Coaches are to have excellent technical skills and knowledge of their sport.
-This is a given for Olympic Coaches.
-But as the original article authored by Penny Werthner states,
+While Olympic Coaches are expected to have excellent technical skills and knowledge of their sport, as the original study authored by Penny Werthner states,

 “Is it enough?
 I would strongly argue that it is not.
 Competitive sport, particularly at the world and Olympic levels, is so emotional and competitive that athletes also need a Coach to support them and care about them, both as athletes and as individuals.
 And that is what these Coaches do.
 They care about the athletes they coach.”